Go with Ted

 Pub Guide – Edinburgh and Glasgow

 We visit both cities a few times each year and drop by our favourite pubs and occasionally try new ones.
 As with the other guides any pub which we havent been to in the last five years is dropped from the list.
-There will be some fine pubs that are missing – for example we haven’t been to Leith for many years.
+The year of our most recent visit is listed in each entry.

-GBG means the pub is in the Good Beer Guide 2023.
+GBG means the pub is in the Good Beer Guide 2025.
+Steve Gillon.
+January 2025.

 EDINBURGH PUBS